f5devcentral/secure-deliver-optimize-genai/docs/class5/class5.rst

 Inline deployment
 ~~~~~~~~~~~~~~~~~

+F5 AI Guardrails offers an OpenAI-compatible API endpoint, allowing you to secure your prompts with minimal changes to your existing code.
+By redirecting your AI Apps or agents to the F5 AI Guardrails URL and using a AI Guardrails token as the API key, all requests are automatically scanned and protected.

+..  image:: ./_static/class5-inline-00.png

 Let update Arcadia Financial GenAI RAG Chatbot to leverage F5 AI Guardrails inline deployment to secure the chatbot.

 Login to FlowiseAI from the Windows Jumphost.